Are Economists Always More Introverted? Analyzing Consistency in Persona-Assigned LLMs: Framework and Metrics Development

 Additional information on the scoring keys is provided below.
 A more detailed explanation, including the prompts and specific survey scoring mechanisms, can be found in Appendix~\ref{app:eval}. \paragraph{Survey Dimension.} The survey dimension is evaluated using its respective scoring methodology.
 To ensure consistency in our analysis, final results are simplified into binary categories for all surveys except the occupational one, where the primary relevant occupational category is selected.
 For the happiness survey, responses are categorized as happy or sad.
 In the political compass test, the persona-assigned LLM’s outputs are analyzed to determine the corresponding quadrant, with the final outcome identified across both the economic and social axes.
 In the personality survey, the outputs are assessed within the framework of the Big Five traits and classified into binary categories per trait.

 \paragraph{Open Response Dimensions.} For the other dimensions, we use an LLM-as-a-judge, GPT4o, to evaluate the final outcomes, determining the persona's alignment with binary characteristics, or for occupations one of the six different classes.
 The evaluation process is consistent across all dimensions, with the LLM assessing all characteristics across all responses.
 Detailed information on the used prompt is provided in Appendix~\ref{app:llmjudge}.
 The model also provides a confidence score on a four-point Likert scale per choice.
 A neutral choice was identified when the model's confidence score was 1 or 2.
-To validate the reliability of the LLM judgments, we manually annotated 100 examples across all evaluation categories and found a Cohen's $\kappa$ of 0.68 with these final LLM results supporting the reliability of the LLM-generated judgments.
+To validate the reliability of the LLM judgments, we manually annotated 100 random examples across all evaluation categories from our dataset, with 25 samples per assigned persona category.
+This resulted in 50 sentences from singlechat, 42 from multichat, 4 from essay, and 4 from socialmedia.
+We acknowledge the distribution skews toward singlechat and multichat, which are notoriously challenging for consistency evaluations due to conversational variability and nuanced phrasing.
+We found a Cohen's $\kappa$ of 0.68 with these final LLM results supporting the reliability of the LLM-generated judgments.
+Following ~\citet{8d20e0b8-89d8-3d65-bcf5-8c19d56ec4ab}, this score lies within the substantial agreement range.
+Given that most of the validated samples represent the hardest categories for evaluation, this level of agreement is, in our opinion, a reasonably strong indication that the LLM’s judgments align with human intuitions under challenging conditions.
+Additionally, this task is already rather difficult for people.
+For example, \citet{preoctiuc2015studying} show how inferring subjective characteristics about users from socialmedia posts such as optimism, leads to cohen’s kappa ranges between 0.3 and 0.7.